fntneves/jquery-labelauty/README.md

 You are free to customize all styles included in Labelauty jQuery Plugin.

-Just edit `jquery-labeulauty.css` to your liking and change images as you wish.
+Just edit [jquery-labelauty.css] to your liking and change images as you wish.

 The included CSS file is tiny and simple.
 Don't be afraid to change it.